ncbi/vadr/documentation/build.md

 # `v-build.pl` example usage and command-line options

-`v-build.pl` takes as input two command line arguments, the name of a GenBank accession (typically a RefSeq accession) and the name of the output directory you want it to create and populate with output files.
-To see the usage of `v-build.pl` or any VADR script, use the `-h` option:
+`v-build.pl` creates the VADR model files for a specified reference GenBank (typically RefSeq) sequence necessary for running `v-annotate.pl` to validate and annotate sequences similar to that reference sequence.
+To determine the command-line usage of `v-build.pl` (or any VADR script), use the `-h` option, like this:

 ```
-`v-build.pl -h
+v-build.pl -h
 ```

 You'll see something like the following output: